 - Obtain a US entry visa.
 In this situation, keep your current non machine-readable passport and apply for a US entry visa, this may require that you attend an interview with at the US Consulate General in Auckland.
 Further information on how to apply for a US entry visa is provided on the US Embassy in New Zealand website.

 Nationals of all Visa Waiver Programme (VWP) countries require ESTA authorisation prior to travelling to the United States under VWP.
 Travellers from VWP counties, including New Zealand, are required to pay an operational and travel promotion fee when applying for ESTA.
 The total cost for a new or renewed ESTA will be US$14.

-For more information and link to the ESTA application see the US Embassy in New Zealand website.
+For more information and link to the ESTA application see the US Visa Information Service in New Zealand website.